3rdWebCreator/jekyll-mundana-forestry/_drafts/evidence-a.md

     </p>
 </video>

-_Wired_ may not have much choice, but blockchain smart contracts could provide new opportunities for some creators.
+_Wired_ may not have much choice, but blockchain smart contracts could provide new opportunities for creators.
+The technology is enabling an audience to buy and own digital goods.
+Instead of paying for access through a paywall, the buyer gets something of value to keep or even resell.
+Instead of focusing on how to get brands to subsidize their work with ads, creators can turn all of their attention to making content worth owning.